-A high groundwater level is expected in wastewater pipe trench excavation and other high cut areas.
+Similar issue to that mentioned in the section above, a high groundwater level (perched) is expected where an approximate 3.5m of cut is expected.
 The presence of high groundwater levels can potentially impede the progress of earthwork operations and simultaneously present a substantial health and safety risk to the project.

-This risk can be addressed by, but is not limited to, the following controls:
+This risk can be addressed, but not limited to, the following controls:

-- Construct the cut-off drain from the downstream end working back upstream; - Install subsoil drains as per the Geotechnical Engineer recommendations to lower the groundwater level; - Undertake the earthwork operations during the earthwork season.
-Summer groundwater levels are shown to be up to approximately 2.5 m lower than winter groundwater levels (WGA memo, October 2025).
-Undertaking works in the earthworks season can also avoid heavy rainfall events; and/or - Well point dewatering will be required for some temporary works like the WWTP pumpstation
+- Construct the Greenway from the downstream end working back upstream; - Install subsoil drains as per the Geotechnical Engineer recommendations to lower the groundwater level; - Undertake the earthwork operations during the earthwork season to avoid high rainfall events; and/or - Install a dewatering pump to lower the ground water prior-to and during earthwork operations.